Binge Eating Disorder Treatment

-Binge eating disorder is a complex and severe mental health illness in which a person frequently eats large amounts of food and feels unable to stop.
-Although everyone may experience overeating on occasion , this is different.
+Binge eating disorder is complex and severe.
+It is characterized by a person frequently eating large amounts of food and feeling unable to stop.
+Although everyone may experience overeating on occasion, this is different.
 Binge eating is an uncontrollable feeling that becomes a compulsive habit.

 People living with binge eating disorder often feel embarrassment and shame about overeating.
 They struggle to stop these episodes when urges take over.